 - Another article for you to check out: Perfect Bali Travel Blog

 In summary, things to pack when visiting Batam are:

 Indonesia, being a tropical country, there aren’t many essentials to carry around.
 Keep your clothing light based on the length of your stay.
 Keep lesser clothes in case you’re planning on shopping in Batam.

 A good pair of shoes and sunglasses will do.
-But wear a head cap when you go out, the heat can be unbearable sometimes.
+But wear a head cap when you go out, the heat is unbearable sometimes.
 To those with skin issues, bring sunscreen lotion.

 Batam travel guide – Visit the Barelang Bridge

 The first place to visit is the Barelang Bridge in Batam.
 There’s no way this Batam travel guide is complete without it.

 What makes it unique is that the bridge’s laid across two islands with the help of cables.
 The enormous, thick metal cables holding up the bridge in perfection make it all the more alluring.